nleaf/nleaf.github.io/security-and-compliance.md

 - template: page-hero
   block: page-hero
   banner_image: "/uploads/bg_servies.jpg"
-  subheadline: Expedient’s Disaster Recovery as a Service solutions have been recognized
+  subheadline: Expedient specializes in providing enterprise information technology
-    in  the Gartner Magic Quadrant for DRaaS and offer fast, total network failover  without IP and DNS changes.
+    infrastructure as a service (IaaS) that complements the compliance and security requirements of businesses in any industry through a combination of security services and audited attestation documentation.
 - template: subscribe-bar
   block: subbar
   headline: Subscribe to receive the latest articles related to DRaaS